lucasthormann/cardiovascular-expert-system/README.md

 **Development Environment:**
 * Acer Aspire E5-575 (x86_64)
-* Windows 10
+* Windows (10)
-* Code::Blocks 20.03
+* Code::Blocks (20.03)

 **Target Environment:**
-* A server (managed by university staff) running a Red Hat Enterprise Linux 9.0 instance
+* A server (managed by university staff) running a Red Hat Enterprise Linux (9.0) instance

 **Dependencies:**
-* GCC 16.1 or newer
+* Git (2.43.0 or newer)
-* Git 2.43.0 or newer
+* GCC (16.1 or newer)

 # How To Run

-* Clone the repo
+1. Clone the repo
 ```
 git clone https://github.com/lucasthormann/cardiovascular-expert-system.git
 ```
-* Preprocess, compile, assemble, and link the program
+2. Preprocess, compile, assemble, and link the program
 ```
 g++ -std=c++11 expert.cpp -o expert
 ```
-* Run the linker output
+3. Run the executable
 ```
 ./expert
 ```
 # Pseudocode

-**Backward Chaining & Forward Chaining Simplification**
-1. Backward Chaining
+* Backward chaining algorithm
-- The technique implemented to diagnose a disease was the backward chaining algorithm.
-This algorithm functions via a few simple data structures.
-The algorithm's functionalty (in essence) is described via this psuedocode:
+  - The technique implemented to diagnose a disease.
+The algorithm's logic is detailed via the below pseudocode:
 ```
-Backward-Chaining(H)
+Backward Chaining(H)
 if H matches an assertion in working memory then
 	return true
 end if